Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 airports = np.genfromtxt('airports.csv', delimiter=',', dtype='str', skip_header=1, usecols=(0, 1))
 ```

-Now that you know the basics of NumPy arrays, you have the tools you need to manipulate data like a pro in Python.
+Now that you know the basics of NumPy arrays, you have another tool for manipulating data like a pro in Python.
 Let's put this knowledge to work gathering some basic statistics from a dataset with information about flight delays.